berkeley-cdss/docs/course-software/seamless-learning/sections.md

 3. Under the Admin > Courses section, there are some text fields to "Activate Auth for a new course."
 Fill in the information (course name, OkPy endpoint, and bCourses ID).
     - OkPy endpoint is the endpoint configured for your course at [okpy.org](https://okpy.org/)
     - bCourses ID is the string of digits in the URL for your courses's [bCourses](https://bcourses.berkeley.edu/) home page: `https://bcourses.berkeley.edu/courses/<COURSE_ID>`
+1. Ensure your bCourses course is published.
+If the course is not published, the authentication for the sections tool will not work.

 {: .note }
 Ask on the EECS or DS Crossroads Slack if you aren't an admin and need to be added.

+## Permissions

+Access and permissions to each sections instance is determined by bCourses enrollment with the bCourses course ID set in auth.
+* Admin permissions are granted to instructors and lead TAs.
+* Staff permissions are granted to instructors and all TAs.
+* Base-level permissions and access are granted to anyone with bCourses enrollment (including observers).
+* If you're not enrolled in bCourses, you can complete the bCourses auth flow, but will end up with an "Internal Server Error".

 ## Configuring your course settings